-I reproduce here a two-part article by the late Alan Davidson describing the activities of Prospect Books and PPC from the time of its foundation in 1979.
-I have not included any of the illustrations in the articles.
+Here is a two-part article by the late Alan Davidson describing the activities of Prospect Books and PPC from the time of its foundation in 1979.
 The originals can be found in PPC 47 and 48 of 1994.

 The Prospect Behind Us – Alan Davidson